kubeflow/website/content/en/docs/components/spark-operator/user-guide/gcp.md

 The GCS and BigQuery connectors need to authenticate with the GCS and BigQuery services before they can use the services.
 The connectors support using a [GCP service account JSON key file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for authentication.
 The service account must have the necessary IAM roles for access GCS and/or BigQuery granted.
-The [tutorial](https://cloud.google.com/solutions/spark-on-kubernetes-engine) has detailed information on how to create an service account, grant it the right roles, furnish a key, and download a JSON key file.
+The [tutorial](https://cloud.google.com/solutions/spark-on-kubernetes-engine) has detailed information on how to create a service account, grant it the right roles, furnish a key, and download a JSON key file.
 To tell the connectors to use a service JSON key file for authentication, the following Hadoop configuration properties must be set: